Insurance7 min read

 For older, lower-value vehicles:

-• **Third-party (au tiers)**: Cheapest, covers damage to others
+• **Third-party (au tiers)**: Most affordable level, covers damage to others

 • **Third-party plus**: Adds theft, fire, glass